-Ebola spread in DR Congo 'deeply alarming' as Kenya builds quarantine facility
+Ebola spread in DR Congo 'deeply alarming' as Kenya pushes quarantine facility with US

-The World Health Organization and medical charities express deep alarm over the spread of Ebola in DR Congo, while Kenya proceeds with building a US-partnered quarantine facility despite court orders.
+The World Health Organization warns of the "deeply alarming" spread of Ebola in DR Congo, while Kenya proceeds with a US-partnered quarantine facility despite a court order.

 Image is an AI-generated illustration, not a real photograph.